-Dustin Oranchuk, Strength & Conditioning Specialist
+Dustin Oranchuk, Certified Strength and Conditioning Specialist (CSCS)

 Dustin Oranchuk brings 13 years of excellent experience.
 His most recent, completing a stint abroad in New Zealand and Australia earning a PhD in Sports Science, with a focus on neuromuscular adaptations to resistance training.